Rapid Palatal Expander (RPE)

 Gap Between Front Teeth

-A space may appear between the front teeth — this is normal and shows the expander is working!
-It will close naturally.
+A space may appear between the front teeth.
+This is normal and often closes naturally or with the help of braces.

 Eating